 Here are three tips for you:

-- Connect via social networks – get connected with your graduating students via their social networks.
+Get connected with your graduating students via their social networks.
 Alumni may well change jobs and location but their Facebook and LinkedIn connection details will stay constant.

-- Make them part of the alumni network now – while it is understandable that you only want to reward students with membership of the alumni body once they graduate, it is simply too late.
+While it is understandable that you only want to reward students with membership of the alumni body once they graduate, it is simply too late.
 In particular facilitating alumni networking and alumni mentoring in particular is critical.
 Invite your students to join your alumni portal or alumni directory now.
 Alumni networks are for students as well!

-- Give them a reason to stay connected – show them before they graduate how being part of an exclusive alumni network can help them both professionally and socially.
+Show them before they graduate how being part of an exclusive alumni network can help them both professionally and socially.

 The clock is ticking.
 You still have time to save your connection with your Graduating Class, but you need to get moving now.

 Alumni networking seems to be a big part of the answer.